Thomas & Salma Haider Biomedical Breakthrough Lecture

 About the Annual Haider Lecture

 The Thomas & Salma Haider Biomedical Breakthrough Lecture brings the best and brightest researchers in the biomedical field to Riverside to present their research.
-The 2023 lecture features David Baker, PhD, director of the Institute for Protein Design and the Henrietta and Aubrey Davis Endowed Professor in Biochemistry at the University of Washington.
-The title of the lecture is "Protein design using artificial intelligence."
+The 2025 lecture will be held on Thursday, Oct.
+9, 2025 at 6 pm and will feature David D. Lo, MD, PhD, distinguished professor of biomedical sciences at the Univeristy of California, Riverside School of Medicine.
+His lecture is titled “Toxic Ecologies: The Salton Sea, Asthma, and Miasma”

 This annual lecture series is supported through the generosity of an endowed gift from Dr. Thomas and Salma Haider, longtime supporters of medical education and research at the University of California, Riverside.